Skip to main content

 router.route('/api/historical').post(historicalRoute);

-The code snippet above gets both the from and to values via the req.body property sent from the client and executes a query.
-The query in plain English says: 'show me 500 documents where the recorded JSON property is greater than the from value and is less than the to value.
+That code grabs from and to from req.body and runs a query.
+In plain English: “give me 500 documents where the recorded JSON property is greater than from and less than to.”

-The limit of 500 data points was added as good measure, it can be changed anytime, or it could also be sent as a parameter from the client.
+The 500 data point limit is a sensible default.
+You can change it anytime, or pass it as a parameter from the client.

 Conclusion

-The performance monitoring application is now complete - it has real-time reporting on the CPU and memory utilisation and it also has a reporting interface that let's you go back in time and allows users to see past performance metrics.
+The performance monitoring application is now complete.
+It’s got real-time reporting on CPU and memory utilisation, plus a reporting interface that lets you look back at past performance metrics.

-The application tries to showcase how socket.io can be used to create real time apps - feel free to modify the application and add your own metrics to it.
-I will be interested to see what you do with it.
+The application shows how socket.io can power real-time apps.
+Feel free to modify it and add your own metrics.
+I’d be interested to see what you build with it.